0xPugal/dedupe/README.md

 # dedupe
-A simple bash script to de-duplicate the urls based on hostnames and parameters
+A simple bash script to de-duplicate the urls based on hostnames and parameters.

 ## Installation
 ```